 Durga is the goddess of:

 If you need to slay the dragons of negativity, invoke Durga to help you embody the inner strength and power to transform.

 Agni or fire is a crucial element to transform energy and matter.
 This spiritual fire is a powerful force in the mind that dissolves or dissipates anger, fear, and greed.
 The power of Durga asks us to stoke the fire within ourselves.

 The practice of Agni Sara helps stoke your internal fire that is the seed of transformation.

 There are plenty of ways to bring the strength and wisdom of Hindu gods and goddesses into your life and practice.

-These deities can help inspire our practice and bring in the mighty forces of the 33 million Hindu gods and goddesses.
+These deities can help inspire your practice and call on the mighty forces of the millions of Hindu gods and goddesses.

 Building your practice around the infinite qualities of creation begins with knowing the powers of each god and goddess.

 But if you are lucky enough to take a pilgrimage to India, keep your eyes and hearts open.
-Maybe, you will likely encounter many of the above deities on your journey!
+Maybe, you will likely encounter the energy of many of these deities on your journey!